shekkizh/shekkizh.github.io/_publications/2020-02-16-nnk-image-graph.md

 title: "Efficient graph construction for image representation"
 collection: publications
 permalink: /publication/2020-02-16-nnk-image-graph
 excerpt: 'Graphs are useful to interpret widely used image processing methods, e.g., bilateral filtering, or to develop new ones, e.g., kernel based techniques.
-However, simple graph constructions are often used, where edge weight and connectivity depend on a few parameters.'
+However, simple graph constructions are often used, where edge weight and connectivity depend on a few parameters.
+In particular, the sparsity of the graph is determined by the choice of a window size.'
 date: 2020-02-16
-venue: 'arXiv Preprints (to be published at ICIP 2020)'
+venue: 'arXiv Preprints (to be published at ICIP)'
 paperurl: 'https://arxiv.org/abs/2002.06662'
 citation: '@article{shekkizhar2020efficient,
   title={Efficient graph construction for image representation},